 As you age, health becomes a growing concern.
-Alberta offers a variety of health-related assistance programs to help seniors.
+Alberta offers a variety of dental and optical assistance programs to help seniors.

 If you or a loved one suffers from a long-term disability, chronic illness or terminal illness, the Alberta Aids to Daily Living (AADL) program can help.
 AADL is available to help Albertans maintain independence at home, in lodges or in group homes.
 The program provides financial assistance to buy essential medical equipment and supplies.

 The Assured Income for the Severely Handicapped (AISH) program provides financial and health-related assistance to adults and seniors with a disability.
 Disabilities are permanent and severely limit a person's ability to earn a living.

 Alberta's continuing care system provides Albertans with the health, personal care and accommodation services they need to support their independence and quality of life.
 Continuing care options include home living, supportive living and facility living.

 Seniors may be more vulnerable than others.
-Alberta offers protection for vulnerable adults to keep all of our citizens safe.
+Alberta offers protection for persons in care to keep all of our citizens safe.

 - provide written instructions to be followed when, due to illness or injury, you are no longer able to make decisions such as where you will live or the medical treatment you will receive

 Fraud awareness is important for seniors who may be targeted by criminal fraud.
 Several resources and agencies are available to help seniors, caregivers and others faced with potential fraud.